-To help students in planning their online courses and for general advice on online courses, the HOD shall nominate a coordinator for the online courses.
-The Online course coordinator shall identify the courses which students can select for their programme from the available online courses offered by the different agencies periodically and inform the same to the students.
-Further, the coordinators shall advice the students regarding the online courses and monitor their course.
+To help students plan their online courses and for general advice on online courses, the HOD shall nominate a coordinator for the online courses.
+The Online course coordinator shall identify the courses that students can select from the available online courses offered by the different agencies periodically and inform the students.
+Further, the coordinators shall advise the students regarding the online courses and monitor their courses.